-IIPRC-L-07-I
+IIPRC-L-04-I INDIVIDUAL TERM LIFE INSURANCE POLICY STANDARDS

-1. Date Adopted: August 25, 2016

-- 2. Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Whole Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards cover traditional forms of individual whole life insurance, including limited pay whole life insurance.
-The standards do not apply to plans that are interest sensitive with an account value or plans that provide joint and last to die survivorship coverage.
-Additional standards apply to individual whole life policies that provide for graded death benefits (except for jumping juvenile policies, where the death benefits increase at a specified age) and plans providing return of premium benefits (intermediate period endowment benefits).. - 3.
-Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Whole Life Insurance Policy Standards originally adopted by the IIPRC on June 1, 2007, and amended on August 27, 2008, October 17, 2010 and August 15, 2014.

-The rule was amended for the purpose of clarifying the war exclusion provision of Section 3 Policy Provisions by deleting Subsection (1)(a)(ii) of the war exclusion provision.
+- 1. Date Adopted: August 25, 2016 - 2.
+Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Term Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+These standards cover traditional forms of individual term life insurance, including renewable term for various term periods, term to a specified age, and decreasing term insurance.
+Deposit term plans, plans that provide joint and last to die survivorship coverage, plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits are outside the scope of these standards. - 3.
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Term Life Insurance Policy Standards originally adopted by the IIPRC August 27, 2008 and amended on October 17, 2010 and August 15, 2014. - The rule was amended for the purpose of clarifying the war exclusion provision of Section 3 Policy Provisions by deleting Subsection (1)(a)(ii) of the war exclusion provision.
 The purpose of the amendment is to eliminate confusion and further clarify that the Uniform Standards do not permit life insurance policies to contain a death benefit exclusion for known members of the military that die as a result of any act related to military service.
-Additionally, the term "United States" is added to Subsection (1)(a)(i) to clarify that this prohibition on war exclusions applies to members of the United States military, military reserves or the National Guard and not members of the military of another nation.

-4. Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state.

-5. Required Findings: None

-6. Effective Date: December 5, 2016
+Additionally, the term "United States" is added to Subsection (1)(a)(i) to clarify that this prohibition on war exclusions applies to members of the United States military, military reserves or the National Guard and not members of the military of another nation. - 4.
+Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state. - 5.
+Required Findings: None - 6.
+Effective Date: December 5, 2016